 There can be other points of ventilation on a pack and obviously the more ventilated ports exist on the pack the more you want to pay attention to your rain cover to ensure nothing inside gets wet that shouldn't as you will cross streams, rivers sometimes and then the most obvious being rain.

-Now most packs have a primary top access where you get into the main content of your backpack.
-What you want to pay attention to hear is the amount of secondary pockets and whether you would have a use for them, remember every part of a pack you don't utilize is just more dead weight for your carry.
+Now, most packs have primary top access where you get into the main content of your backpack.
+What you want to pay attention to hear is the number of secondary pockets and whether you would have a use for them, remember every part of a pack you don't utilize is just more dead weight for your carry.

 Additional access points that you may like or dislike would be a sleeping bag pouch on the bottom of the backpack for ease of putting away and taking out, you may love this or not depending on how you pack your pack.

-Additionally everything fancy outside of your pack is one more thing which can have a mechanical failure and break leaving you scrambling on how to continue working with it until you can reach someplace to repair it or replace it.
+Additionally, everything fancy outside of your pack is one more thing that can have a mechanical failure and break leaving you scrambling on how to continue working with it until you can reach someplace to repair it or replace it.

-There is also sometimes large pockets on the back of the backpack that you can use for rain gear, toilet paper or other gear you would like to have quick access.
+There are also sometimes large pockets on the back of the backpack that you can use for rain gear, toilet paper or other gear you would like to have quick access.

 This is a space internally which can store a water bladder and run a line out for you to drink on the go.
 I don't like this system as I can't tell the level of water remaining and prefer to have my water bottles available to keep an eye level on my remaining water.